javaee/jms-spec/pages/JMSListener2.md

 <b>Allowed return types</b>

 * The callback method must return void.
 The earlier proposal to allow any return type, but ignore any returned value, has been dropped since it prevents a future version of JMS defining behaviour for returned values.
-If the <tt>@JMSListener</tt> annotation is used on a method which does not return void then deployment must fail.
-If a resource adapter is used then <tt>endpointActivation</tt> must throw an exception.
+If the `@JMSListener` annotation is used on a method which does not return void then deployment must fail.
+If a resource adapter is used then `endpointActivation` must throw an exception.

 <b>Required annotations</b>

-* Each callback method must be annotated with <tt>@JMSListener</tt>.
+* Each callback method must be annotated with `@JMSListener`.
 If this annotation is omitted then the method will not be treated as a callback method; any other callback annotations are ignored.
-(This restriction does not apply to the <tt>javax.jms.MessageListener</tt> method <tt>onMessage(Message m)</tt>).
+(This restriction does not apply to the `javax.jms.MessageListener` method `onMessage(Message m)`).

 <table> <tr style="background-color:#f8f8f8;"> <td style="text-align:left;">
-<b>New Issue I18:</b> Should we relax the requirement for each callback method (other than  the <tt>javax.jms.MessageListener</tt> method <tt>onMessage(Message m)</tt>) to be annotated with <tt>@JMSListener</tt>, and allow  the presence of <i>any</i> of the annotations <tt>@JMSConnectionFactory</tt>, <tt>@JMSListener</tt>, <tt>@SubscriptionDurability</tt>, <tt>@ClientId</tt>, <tt>@SubscriptionName</tt>, <tt>@MessageSelector</tt> or <tt>@Acknowledge</tt> to be sufficient to designate a callback method?
+<b>New Issue I18:</b> Should we relax the requirement for each callback method (other than  the `javax.jms.MessageListener` method `onMessage(Message m)`) to be annotated with `@JMSListener`, and allow  the presence of <i>any</i> of the annotations `@JMSConnectionFactory`, `@JMSListener`, `@SubscriptionDurability`, `@ClientId`, `@SubscriptionName`, `@MessageSelector` or `@Acknowledge` to be sufficient to designate a callback method?
 </td></tr></table>

 <b>If the MDB implements javax.jms.MessageListener</b>

-* If the MDB implements <tt>javax.jms.MessageListener</tt> then the new callback annotations may be applied to the <tt>onMessage(Message m)</tt> method.
-Any of the new callback annotations may be specified; it is not necessary to specify <tt>@JMSListener</tt>.
+* If the MDB implements `javax.jms.MessageListener` then the new callback annotations may be applied to the `onMessage(Message m)` method.
+Any of the new callback annotations may be specified; it is not necessary to specify `@JMSListener`.

-* If the MDB implements <tt>javax.jms.MessageListener</tt> then application-defined callback methods (in addition to <tt>onMessage(Message m)</tt>) may only be implemented if the MDB is explicitly configured to specify that its listener interface is <tt>JMSMessageDrivenBean</tt> (e.g. by using the annotation <tt>@MessageDriven(messageListenerInterface=JMSMessageDrivenBean.class)</tt>).
+* If the MDB implements `javax.jms.MessageListener` then application-defined callback methods (in addition to `onMessage(Message m)`) may only be implemented if the MDB is explicitly configured to specify that its listener interface is `JMSMessageDrivenBean` (e.g. by using the annotation `@MessageDriven(messageListenerInterface=JMSMessageDrivenBean.class)`).
 This is required to satisfy the requirements of EJB 3.2 section 5.6.5 "Message-Driven Bean with No-Methods Listener Interface".  [https://java.net/jira/browse/EJB_SPEC-126 EJB_SPEC-126] proposes the removal of this requirement.

 <table> <tr style="background-color:#f8f8f8;"> <td style="text-align:left;">
-<b>New Issue I19:</b> This requirement may be a cause of unexpected errors, since the resource adapter has no way to verify at deployment  time whether the MDB has been configured to specify that its listener interface is <tt>JMSMessageDrivenBean</tt>.
-The <tt>endpointActivation</tt> method has no access to this information.
+<b>New Issue I19:</b> This requirement may be a cause of unexpected errors, since the resource adapter has no way to verify at deployment  time whether the MDB has been configured to specify that its listener interface is `JMSMessageDrivenBean`.
+The `endpointActivation` method has no access to this information.
 This means that the resource adapter will only discover when it tries to deliver a message that the message endpoint does not implement the callback method.
-Note that  although <tt>endpointActivation</tt> has access to an instance of <tt>MessageEndpointFactory</tt> this cannot be used to examine what methods are implemented by the endpoint class since  it may not be valid to call <tt>createEndpoint</tt> until after deployment has completed.
+Note that  although `endpointActivation` has access to an instance of `MessageEndpointFactory` this cannot be used to examine what methods are implemented by the endpoint class since  it may not be valid to call `createEndpoint` until after deployment has completed.
 Note that  [https://java.net/jira/browse/EJB_SPEC-126 EJB_SPEC-126]  would remove this issue.
 </td></tr></table>

 <b>Incompatible method parameters</b>